 WisDOT is seeking to avoid the limits of contamination on contaminated parcels.
 Investigation of contaminated sites and the management of any excavated contaminated material will be completed in accordance with the FDM and the NR 700 Series of Wisconsin Administrative Codes.
 The management of excavated contaminated materials on transportation projects typically involves reuse of the materials on the project, disposal of the materials in a landfill, or treatment of the materials at a biopile site.
-If the contaminated material is classified as a solid waste, activities related to the management of excavated contaminated material will also follow the NR 500 Series of Wisconsin Administrative Codes.
-If the contaminated material is classified as a hazardous waste, activities related to the management of excavated contaminated material will follow the NR 600 Series of Wisconsin Administrative Codes rather than the NR 500 Series.
-More information is contained in Section 4.6 D-4.
+If the contaminated material is classified as a solid waste, activities related to the management of excavated contaminated material is classified as a hazardous waste, activities related to the management of excavated contaminated material is classified as a hazardous waste, activities related to the management of excavated contaminated material will follow the NR 600 Series of Wisconsin Administrative Codes rather than the NR 500 Series.
+More information is contained in Section 4.7 D-4.

-3 A Phase 1 includes the research and documentation of sites exhibiting potential hazardous material threats to WisDOT project operations, mainly right of way acquisition and excavation requirements.
+3 A Phase 1 includes the research and documentation of sites exhibiting potential hazardous material threats to WisDOT project operations, mainly right-of-way acquisition and excavation requirements.
 Phase 2 investigations are conducted to determine whether a parcel suspected of being contaminated really is.
 It includes soil and/or groundwater sampling and analysis within the potential areas of concern as identified in the Phase 1 investigation.
 The Phase 2.5 or Phase 3 is done to investigate the extent of contamination and determine the feasibility of doing a limited cleanup in the proposed or existing right of way.